luccastera/cabernet/README.md

 # Cabernet

-Cabernet is a small blogging engine built with Erlang and YAWS.
+Cabernet is a simple blogging engine built with Erlang and YAWS.

 ## License